Abishekrajeshh/JSON-Conversion-and-Snowflake-Connection-using-Python/README.md

 - **Duplicate Removal:** Automatically removes duplicate entries from the DataFrame to ensure data integrity.
 - **Snowflake Integration:** Uploads the resulting CSV file to a Snowflake database, with options to append or overwrite existing tables.
 - **JSON to CSV Conversion:** Scripts to convert JSON files into CSV format.
-- **CSV to JSON Conversion:** Tools to transform CSV files back into JSON.
 - **Connecting to Snowflake:** Python scripts to establish and manage connections with Snowflake, including uploading CSV files.
-- **Connecting to MySQL:** Code for setting up and managing MySQL connections, with error handling and data upload features.
-- **Bulk Upload of CSV Files to Snowflake:** Scripts designed to efficiently upload an entire folder of CSV files into Snowflake, automating the process and handling various data formats.
-- **Bulk Upload of CSV Files to MySQL:** Automated tools for bulk uploading CSV files into MySQL databases using Python, ensuring seamless data integration.

 ## Prerequisites